 The Office of the General Counsel is charged with the responsibility of enforcing the nation's fundamental labor law, the National Labor Relations Act.
 Unlike almost all other Federal agencies, the Board enjoys independent litigating authority.
 Every day, attorneys with the Office of the General Counsel represent the Board and the General Counsel in proceedings before federal bankruptcy and district courts and federal courts of appeals.
 Our lawyers also play a leading role in providing guidance to the General Counsel and the Regional Offices throughout the country with respect to novel or difficult legal issues.
 Altogether approximately 75 non-supervisory attorneys are assigned to the Office of the General Counsel in our headquarters in Washington, D.C.

 Attorneys in the Honors Program will spend their first two years handling a broad variety of assignments from the Office's Divisions and Branches.
-These Branches include the Appellate Court Branch, the Contempt Litigation and Compliance Branch, the Special Litigation Branch, the Regional Advice Branch, the Injunction Litigation Branch, and the Office of Appeals.
+These Branches include the Appellate Court Branch, the Contempt, Compliance, and Special Litigation Branch, the Regional Advice Branch, the Injunction Litigation Branch, and the Office of Appeals.
 In addition, Honors Program Attorneys may choose to take a detail to work in our Baltimore Regional Office investigating charges of unfair labor practices and overseeing secret-ballot elections.